 2- They’re not challenging you to look better

 There are a number of options available to you that you’re likely not aware of.
 For starters, there are hundreds of mixes of fabrics, each with their own unique qualities that can work perfectly for one person and not for another.
 This relevant guidance is key to ensuring you’re happy.
-While understandably you can’t discuss for 5 hours every minor details, the questions you’re asked originally are what enables us as your tailor to make the best decisions.
+While understandably you can’t discuss for 5 hours every minor detail; the questions you’re asked originally are what enables me as your tailor to make the best decisions for you.

 3- They’re being a little lazy

 They want you to order and get on with it.
 You know you want a navy suit, you’re happy, they’re happy say no more.
-We challenge your ideas (Don’t worry, this doesn’t mean an arm wrestle over the table) it means that if we think you could look better, we’ll tell you because we know you’ll thank us for it in the end.
+I challenge your ideas (Don’t worry, this doesn’t mean an arm wrestle over the table) it means that if I think you could look better, I’ll tell you because I know you’ll thank me for it in the end.
 If we always choose what we’ve always had, we’ll get what we always have.

 4- They’re not listening.

-You’ve said you’d like your suit to fit certain occasions, that you like to be able to access your pockets inside easily, you like shape but wish to be able to breathe yet they’re intent on designing you something they want to see you in.
+You’ve said you’d like your suit to fit certain occasions, that you like to be able to access your pockets inside easily, you like shape but wish to be able to breathe, yet they’re intent on designing you something they want to see you in.
 It’s your suit, your experience and that’s all that should count.
-Important questions need to be asked from where you’re intending to wear your suit/items, how you like to look and feeling a suit and what’s important to you?
-This may be that it’s hard wearing, that you travel so it has to fit into your suitcase without looking like a crumpled heap the other end.
+Important questions need to be asked from where you’re intending to wear your suit/items, how you like to look and feel in a suit and what’s important to you?
+This may be that it’s hard wearing, that you travel, so it has to fit into your suitcase without looking like a crumpled heap the other end.
 Whatever your preference, I listen and respond by designing you something you love to wear.

 5- They’re missing the details.